4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-render.md

 Once the deployment has been successful, we access the application from the link just below the name of the service, and we can now use the application and share it with our friends/colleagues/clients.
 The one we have created in this lesson is accessible at the following link: `https://fourgeeks-flask-integration.onrender.com/`.

 ![flask-step14](https://github.com/4GeeksAcademy/machine-learning-content/blob/master/assets/flask-step14.png?raw=true)

+> NOTE: As you have used the free plan, Render may throw the application away if it is not used.
+Depending on when you read this the application will be operational or not.